 - If you are having Truxima alone - Truxima will be given to you once a week for 4 weeks.
-Repeated treatment courses with Truxima are possible. - If you are having Truxima with chemotherapy - Truxima will be given to you on the same day as your chemotherapy.
-This is usually given every 3 weeks up to 8 times. - If you respond well to treatment, you may be given Truxima every 2 or 3 months for two years.
+Repeated treatment courses with Truxima are - · If you are having Truxima with chemotherapy - Truxima will be given to you on the same day as your chemotherapy.
+This is usually given every 3 - If you respond well to treatment, you may be given Truxima every 2 or 3 months for two years.
 Your doctor may change this, depending on how you respond to the medicine.